Terms & Conditions

 Specific storage times for clinical notes, records and questionnaires are as follows:

-· Health Surveillance (COSHH, Noise, Vibration, Biological Monitoring) – 10 years maximum if paper records are stored at Acorn.
+• Health Surveillance (COSHH, Noise, Vibration, Biological Monitoring) – 10 years maximum if paper records stored at Acorn.
 1 year maximum if Acorn stores the records and no longer provides a service for the client

-· Post job offer forms – These can be destroyed immediately if the potential employee never starts with the company through their own choice.
+• Post job offer forms – Can be destroyed immediately if the potential employee never starts with the company through their own choice.
 Destroyed after 1 year if Graded A or B. Destroyed after 2 years if graded C, Destroy after 3 years if the employee was turned down due to a medical reason or Graded D.

-· Management Referral – – 10 years maximum if paper records are stored at Acorn.
-2 years maximum if Acorn stores the records and no longer provides a service for the client.
+• Management Referral – – 10 years maximum if paper records stored at Acorn.
+2 years maximum if Acorn store the records and no longer provide a service for the client.

 However, it is advised that records of significant episodes, exposures or accidents should be preserved beyond the above time periods.